A Deep Breath of Sky 02

 Tools of choreography

-Familiar beginnings – When you start the journey you could begin with what they know and what feels familiar and `safe’ like the traditional entrance to a physical gallery.
+Familiar beginnings – When you begin the journey you start with what they know and what feels familiar and `safe’ like the traditional entrance to a physical gallery.
 You can then lead them into the unfamiliar and let them explore the unknown.

 Sound

-I want to add a soundtrack – possibly an overlay of ambient sound – shingle, waves and seagulls.
+I want to add a soundtrack – the idea of an overlay of ambient sound is interesting mixing shingle, waves and seagull calls.